andy25lion/BLT/README.md

 ## Tools Required
 - 3D printer and slicing software
 - Optional tools for preparing the printed parts: sandpaper, flush cutters, pliers, super glue
+- Some parts can be glued together for a more permanent fit without affecting the functionality, these parts are indicated in the instructions below

 ## Materials Needed
 [TODO]- List of all 3D printed parts